mitric-lab/programming_theochem/src/03-molecular_integrals/04-testing_on_molecules.md

 > [4.4.1](ch03-04a-latest_classes.md]).

 We have written our own routine for calculating overlap integrals.
-To confirm its functionality, we shall do some tesing on real molecules.
+To confirm its functionality, we shall do some testing on real molecules.
 For this, we define several [classes](https://docs.python.org/3/tutorial/classes.html) to make a convenient interface for molecules and basis sets.

 ### The `Atom` Class
 Chemists work often with atomic symbols, which are not intuitive for computers.
 They would prefer atomic numbers.
-Therefore, we at first define a dictionary which has atomic symbols as keys and atomic numbers as values:
+Therefore, we first define a dictionary that has atomic symbols as keys and atomic numbers as values:
 ```python
 {{#include ../codes/03-molecular_integrals/atomic_data.py:atomic_number}}
 ```